eikonomega/django-notification-system/docs/models.rst

 A notification target represents something that can receive a notication from our system.
 In this release of the package, we natively support Email, Twilio and Expo (push notifications) targets.

-Unless you are (JUSTIN: Link to extending the system ) you won't need to create any targets that are not already pre-loaded during installation.
+Unless you are (JUSTIN: Link to "extending the system" ) you won't need to create any targets that are not already pre-loaded during installation.

 Attributes